Registration / Re-registration

 Important :

-I need to provide a high school transcript.
+I need to submit my high school transcript.
 Where can I find it?

-I need to provide a Parcoursup notification.
+I need to submit a Parcoursup notification.
 Where can I find it?

 You can download your Parcoursup notification by accessing your account on Parcoursup (My Dashboard -> Admission -> Certificate).